Chocolate Ganache Drip Recipe

 Once frosted, you should allow the cake to sit in the fridge for at least 20 minutes, or in your freezer for 10 minutes.
 This makes the frosting cold and firm to the touch.

 It will also slow down the speed at which the drips run down the cake.
-This helps them from running all the way down the cake.

 Step #2: Getting the Ganache to Just the Right Temperature

 My second tip is to make sure your chocolate ganache is the right temperature!!
 It should be just slightly warmer than room temperature.
-When I say that, I mean it should be just a tiny bit warm to the touch.

-If your ganache is too warm, it will be thinner than you want, and will run straight down the cake.
+If your ganache is too warm, it will be thinner than you want and will run straight down the cake.

 On the other hand, if it’s not warm enough, you will end up with short, stubby little drips.
-Neither of these will create those beautiful, long drips.

 Step #3: The Test Drip

 The best way to ensure your ganache is the right temperature is to do a test drip.
-THIS IS A CRUCIAL STEP!!!

 Make a single drip on the side of your cake, and let it flow.
 Allow it to slowly run down the side of the cake, and see where it stops.